rsupanta/django-blog/README.md

 EMAIL_HOST_PASSWORD = Generated app key
 ```

-You can generate Django 'SECRET_KEY ' by a simple google search.
+You can generate Django 'SECRET_KEY ' by a simple google search.<br/>
-You can ignore Postgres DB variables if you want to stick with default SQLite
+You can ignore Postgres DB variables if you want to stick with default SQLite<br/>
-I'm using Gmail for mailing.
+I'm using Gmail for mailing.<br/>
-Generate a Gmail app password and put it here.
+Generate a Gmail app password and put it here.<br/>

 \*If you want to use SQLite, replace this portion in "settings.py":